-France to create a 3 percent tax on internet giants’ revenue
+France unveils plan to tax internet giants revenue

 - Boeing tanker jets grounded due to tools and debris left during manufacturing

+“These digital giants use our personal data, make huge profits out of these data … then transfer the money somewhere else without paying their fair amount of taxes.”

+Le Maire quoted figures from the European commission, the EU executive body, showing that digital giants pay on average 14 percentage points less tax than other European companies.

-France decided to implement the tax after a similar proposal at the European Union level failed to get unanimous support from member states.
+France decided to implement it after a similar proposal at the European Union level failed to get unanimous support from member states.

+Le Maire said he would now push for an international deal by the end of the year at the Organization for Economic Cooperation and Development (OECD), a Paris-based forum made up mostly of developed nations.